Mount Review (Preliminary)

 Profilic PL2303GL USB Serial COM Port (COM3)

 The COM port# may be different on your PC.
 This serial connection requires a baud rate of 115200 !
 If you have used for instance 'EDMOD' or 'GS Server' with an older Sky-Watcher or branded mount, such as the Orion Atlas EQ-G, then please modify the baud rate setting from 9600 to 115200.
 The EQ6-R Pro will not connect at 9600 Baud.
 The SynScan app for Windows in Serial mode (via the USB port) selects 115200 by default and connects flawlessly.
+I found this by chance after hours of frustration.

 The EQ6-R Pro mount internally employs the serial protocol for receiving commands and returning responses.
 Behind the USB port is basically a USB-to-Serial converter.